racerxr650r/avrOS/README.md

     make
     ```

-8. Program the .hex image into the MCU flash [^1] [^2]
+9. Program the .hex image into the MCU flash [^1] [^2]

     ```console
     make flash
     ```

     The default programmer defined in the makefile is the Atmel ICE.
+Change
+    this to the appropriate serial port

-9. Setup your git username and email
+10. Setup your git username and email

     If you haven't already, you should setup your git username and email address
     using the following commands.